lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### <a name="intel">Designer Intel Hub</a>

 At the Designer Intel Hub, Nikki can investigate various designers to write Designer Columns.
-During an investigation, you will read story snippets, wait for a period of time, and sometimes donate a small amount of Gold or Pink Gems.
+During an investigation, you read story snippets, wait for a period of time, and sometimes donate Gold or Pink Gems.
 All of these actions will reward you with *Exclusive Intel* points which you can exchange for rewards like Designer's Reflections, and *Mysterious Clues* which you can exchange for more Designer Columns.
-Exclusive Intel cannot be transferred from one designer to another, but leftover Intel can be exchanged for rewards from any Columns featuring the same designer.
+Exclusive Intel cannot be transferred from one designer to another, but leftover Exclusive Intel can be exchanged for rewards from any Columns featuring the same designer.

-To access the Intel Hub, you will first need to complete the Main Story stage 2-3.
+To access the Designer Intel Hub, you will first need to complete the Main Story stage 2-3.
 Then, from the home page, tap `Design Center` in the bottom left corner, then tap `Designer Intel Hub`.

 <img src="https://lyn-f.github.io/DR-guide/DesignCenterNav.jpg" width=300>